oasis-tcs/odf-tc/README.md

     1. ODT files - being zipped XML files & pictures
     2. Unpacked directory named as the document with the suffix '.' exchanged as '_'

-To unzipped and zip the ODT we are offering following tools:
+To unzip and zip the ODT we are offering following tools:

 ```shell
 java -cp target/test-classes org.oasis_open.odf_tc.Unzip src/main/resources/odf1.3/OpenDocument-v1.3-part1-introduction.odt